Also known as: straight bar negatives, negative bar dips, eccentric bar dips, bar dip negatives

 What are the benefits of negative straight bar dips?

-What common mistakes should I avoid with negative straight bar dips?
+What are common mistakes with negative straight bar dips?